BradleyFallon/SnakeWithPython/README.md

 for now we can use github usernames I guess.
 I don't want to put your name in here without permission.

 Gastropod@github

+UPDATES:
+10/29/2015
+-Snake will not turn 180deg, only 90deg turns
+-Snake head rotates
+-Head has transparency
+-Changed color scheme